ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 # Notes on Github Workflows for CI/CD

-**Disclaimer** this a very rough draft.
+**Disclaimer**: this a rough draft, meant for ACCESS team.
-It likely contains errors and may be a little clunky in communication and organization.
+It likely contains errors and will be clunky in communication/organization.

 # Background